 A split charge system is essential for charging two batteries (your car battery and the leisure battery) at the same time, while ensuring that you can’t drain the car battery.
 A volt sensitive relay is an efficient option.
-Again, watch Youtube video, or ask an expert.
+Again, watch Youtube videos on the wiring, or ask an expert.

 Step 10: LED light set

 You can buy simple sets of LED down-lighters specially designed for vans, and wire these to the leisure battery.
 We added a dimmer switch for mood lighting.
 Don’t forget to add a fusebox to your wiring system to avoid blowing up your appliances!

 We built a cupboard for the door side of the van and a long bench opposite it from 2×2” timber and 6mm plywood.
 Two sheets of plywood rest on top, and we pull one over to meet the cupboard to create a simple double bed.
 It sits on nubbins screwed to the outside of the bench and the cupboard.

 If you have windows and want to make curtains, I recommend sewing in wadding for warmth and magnets for neatness.
 You can also buy curtains or simple stick on pads, ready-made.
 Similarly, you can buy foam for mattress-making online.
 I’m doing that next.
 Now for some adventures…